vcvpaiva/LuizCarlosPereira/ValeriadePaiva/meetings.md

 eds.
 V de Paiva, M Benevides, V Nigam, E Pimentel [Electronic Notes in Theoretical Computer Science 300, 1-104](https://www.sciencedirect.com/journal/electronic-notes-in-theoretical-computer-science/vol/300/suppl/C), 2014

+* **Proceedings of the [5th Workshop on Intuitionistic Modal Logic and Applications (IMLA 2011)]()** The Invited Speaker was Torben Brauner.
+I believe the organizers were Aleks Nanevski and me, as per this [technical report](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/06/tr-2008-90.pdf), but I'm not sure.
+The post-meeting special issue of Information and Computation, covering both IMLA2008 and IMLA2005, was edited by Brigitte Pientka and Valeria de Paiva.

-* **Proceedings of the 5th Workshop on Intuitionistic Modal Logic and Applications (IMLA 2008)**
+* **Proceedings of the [4th Workshop on Intuitionistic Modal Logic and Applications (IMLA 2008)](https://www.cs.cmu.edu/afs/cs.cmu.edu/user/brookes/www/LICS2008/IMLAtalkschedule.pdf)** The Invited Speaker was Torben Brauner.
+I believe the organizers were Aleks Nanevski and me, as per this [technical report](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/06/tr-2008-90.pdf), but I'm not sure.
+The post-meeting special issue of Information and Computation, covering both IMLA2008 and IMLA2005, was edited by Brigitte Pientka and Valeria de Paiva.

 * **[3rd Intuitionistic Modal Logic and Applications IMLA2005](https://www.cs.cmu.edu/~fp/imla05/)**
- organizers: Valeria de Paiva and Frank Pfenning
+  Organizers: Valeria de Paiva and Frank Pfenning, Invited Speakers: David Walker( Princeton) and Yde Venema (Amsterdam).
+A blog post is [here](https://logic-forall.blogspot.com/2013/08/imla-2005-chicago.html)

 * **[2nd Intuitionistic Modal Logic and Applications IMLA2002](https://logic-forall.blogspot.com/2013/08/imla-2002-copenhagen.html)** FLoC 2002, Copenhagen.
 Organizers were Michael Mendler, Rajeev Gore, and Valeria de Paiva.
 The Invited Speakers were Dana Scott and Giovanni Sambin.
  A special issue  of the Journal of Logic and Computation,  [Modalities in constructive logics and type theories](https://academic.oup.com/logcom/issue/14/4), appeared in 2004.
 The preface is available on [ResearchGate](https://www.researchgate.net/publication/246843395_Modalities_in_constructive_logics_and_type_theories).